Practice Social-Distancing |

 There guest speaker is Gary Palmer: "His book, The Five Percent Minority"

-explain his childhood and how he overcame adversity.
+He will explain his childhood and how he overcame adversity.

 Contact the SIG Coordinator for access information.